RadicalMilitantLibrary/manual/readingclub-man.markdown

 * If you have any suggestions for the manual, have a look on the [git-repository of the manual](https://github.com/RadicalMilitantLibrary/manual/).
 * For suggestions/feature requests for the system, think about reading other ideas or [even writing an issue](https://github.com/RadicalMilitantLibrary/www/issues).
 If it is urgent, simply contact *Jotunbane*.
 * Use keybindings (aka shortcuts) for styles as discribed in [determine shortcuts for styles] - it will help a lot and you will be a lot faster.
+* maybe read about "regular expressions" for cleanup and preparing HTML or other textbased sources or fixing problems with the resulting XML in the (F)ODT files.
 * When you have done more than 10 books.
 PM me.
 I will show you more advanced ways of accomplishing the task.

 Love,